 Apple’s delay is not just a product update pushed back.
 It is a clear signal that even the biggest tech companies are struggling to move fast in a fast-moving AI world.
 For startups, this is not a setback, it is an open door.

 The demand for intelligent, personalized voice assistants is growing every day.
-From trading terminals and healthcare apps to productivity tools and smart devices, users are looking for voice interfaces that actually understand them and get things done.
+From trading terminals and healthcare apps to productivity tools, AI journal assistants, and smart devices, users want voice interfaces that truly understand them and get things done.

 Startups have a unique edge.
 You can build with flexibility, iterate fast, and solve for specific use cases that big platforms cannot reach.
 Whether it is real-time market insight, contextual assistance, or seamless app control, the opportunity is clear.